ISU-MolPhyl/EEOB563/README.md

 * [Computer Lab 8](https://isu-molphyl.github.io/EEOB563-Spring2018/computer_labs/lab8): BayesTraits.
     * Reading (again): Pagel and Meade (2006).
 Bayesian Analysis of Correlated Evolution of Discrete Characters by  Reversible-Jump Markov Chain Monte Carlo.
 Am.
 Nat.
 167:808-825.
-    * **Final project draft due::** share your GitHub/GitLab address with two assigned reviewers.
+    * **Final project draft due:** share your GitHub/GitLab address with two assigned reviewers.
 Perform the kind of positive, constructive review you would like to get on your own draft.
 Prepare your reviews by 4/17.

-... to be continued
+### Week 15
+* Lecture 17: Phylogenomics and the tree of life <!--- [[notes](https://isu-molphyl.github.io/EEOB563-Spring2018/lecture_notes/04_10_18.pdf)].--->
+    * Reading: Delsuc et al. 2005.
+Phylogenomics and the reconstruction of the tree of life.
+Nature Reviews.
+Genetics.
+6: 361-375. <!--- Need to change --->
+    * Discussion: Watts et al. 2016.
+Simion et al. (2017).
+A Large and Consistent Phylogenomic Dataset Supports Sponges as the Sister Group to All Other Animals.
+Current biology 2: 958-967.

+* Lecture 18: Signal vs. noise in phylogenetic reconstruction <!--- [[notes](https://isu-molphyl.github.io/EEOB563-Spring2018/lecture_notes/04_10_18.pdf)].--->.
+    * Discussion: Philippe et al. 2011.
+Resolving difficult phylogenetic questions: why more sequences are not enough.
+PLoS Biol.
+9, e1000602.

+* **Revised final project due on 4/22 at 11:59pm (commit to GitHub and email me the link)**

+### Final Presentations:
+* 04/24: 9:00-10:50am
+* 04/26: 9:00-10:50am
+* 05/02: 7:00-9:00pm

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />Except where otherwise noted, content on this site is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.